 Get the Right Tools

 So, this one's tricky, because what works for one person doesn't always work for another here.
 If you have long pubic hair, you're going to want to start out with a comb and scissors.
 If you're transitioning from waxing to shaving, the comb and scissors aren't necessary.
 What we do recommend for any hair length, however, is actually to keep your pubic region moisturized.
-A nice (and safe) oil, like Quim's Happy Clam Everyday Oil ($48), can make a big difference in how the area feels before and after.
-(We actually recommend you use an oil regardless of whether you trim your pubes or the length you trim them to.
-It keeps everything regular down there.)
+We like Quim's Happy Clam Everyday Oil ($48).

 What You Need